syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Allow us to specify the parent node to be retain in checked or unchecked state instead of going for indeterminate state.
+Allows to specify the parent node to be retained in checked or unchecked state instead of indeterminate state.